Bicycle helmets

 much more likely to bear the brunt of the impact when you smash into

-incidents, and about 60 percent of these deaths involve a head
+some 60–75 percent of deaths involve a head injury.

 favorite candy, they're hard on the outside and squashy in the